aer0ss/aerofs/docker/ship/README.md

 so test suites can easily find the VM.

-## IT admin & site engineer manual
+## IT administrator manual

+### Console access

+The VM's virtual terminal allows admins to view and modify the VM's networking settings.
-The VM's console service has two hidden commands:
+Additionally, the console has two commands that are hidden from the menu:

-**logs** shows logs of a given Docker container running at the current tag (i.e. version).
+Type `logs` to show Docker logs of a given container running at the current tag (i.e. version).

-**root-shell** launches an interactive shell with root privileges.
+Type `root-shell` to launch an interactive shell with root privileges.
 An environmental variable `TAG` will be set to be the current tag.
 You may use it to access the containers conveniently:

     $ docker logs loader-$TAG

+### Web access

+As soon as the VM starts the admin can visit the VM's IP on a browser to monitor appliance loading progress.
+It is particularly useful for the `cloudinit` output format as it may take time to pull application images from the Internet.
+After the application is successfully launched, the Web UI automatically redirects the browser to the application's front page.

 ## Internal design notes